cabal-club/cable/readme.md

 human) out of order, while the comparator that takes causal links into account produces an ordering that would more closely capture the real temporal ordering.

+Note that the overall ordering of chat messages could change over time, as new information is collected.
+For example, a post might be downloaded that proves a chain of links leading from Post A to Post F, resulting in the causal chain being used to sort rather than A and F's respective timestamps.
+Clients would have to choose how to handle this based on, perhaps, what would be least disorientating or most informative to users (e.g. moving around chat messages in the display, or keeping the ordering stable).

 ### 4.2 Users
 Users of Cabal are identified by their ED25519 public key, and use this and their private key to prove themselves as verifiable authors of data shared with